the1812/BingWallpapers/README.md

 > You can reset settings by deleting `settings.json`.

 ## Work silently
-Start with the command line parameter `-silent`.
+Start with the command line parameter `--silent`.

 ## Supported Language
 - English (US) **(Default)**